senjun-team/senjun-courses/python/python_chapter_0040/text.md

     """Selects records from the table which correspond to ids.

     Args:
-        table: name of the table in th database.
+        table: name of the table in the database.
         ids: A sequence of integers representing the id of each record to fetch.